gardener/garden-setup/docs/extended/iaas.md

 The `featureGates` field enable/disable featureGates for the gardenlet.
 By default - that means there is no `featureGates` field or no value for `featureGates.Logging` - the `Logging` featureGate will be enabled.
 To diasble the `Logging` featureGate you have to set the `featureGates.Logging` to `false`.
 A list of available featureGates you can find in the gardener documentation - [Feature Gates in Gardener](https://github.com/gardener/gardener/blob/master/docs/deployment/feature_gates.md)

+## The 'seedSettings' Field

+The `seedSettings` field let you modify the settings for you seed for further customization.
+See [here](https://github.com/gardener/gardener/blob/master/docs/usage/seed_settings.md#settings-for-seeds) the documentation.

 ## The 'gardenClientConnection' Field